| Vol. 19 No. 10

 That's up from last year's 77.6 percent.
 It means that few students

+will be taken off its wait list.
 This year Harvard attracted 22,796 applicants.
 About 28 percent

 plan to major in the humanities, 25 percent the social sciences,